Toolkit blueprint on collaborative interventions

 Location: Go where it all begins!

 All the activities of this process take place on a farm.
-This allows participants (especially the ‘regular’ citizens) to see fist hand farming practices and the impacts they have on pollinators.
+This allows participants (especially the ‘regular’ citizens) to see fist-hand farming practices and the impacts they have on pollinators.
 But it becomes also an opportunity for farmers to learn more about pollinators and discuss with experts.
-The farmers, who acct as host and present their farm, are also seen as experts.
+The farmers, who act as hosts and present their farm, are also seen as experts.

 Event roll-out